New Mexico tribes sue US over federal clean water rule

 The pueblos of Jemez and Laguna are the latest to raise concerns over inadequate protections for local water sources in the desert Southwest.
 The challenge filed last week in federal court follows a similar case brought in 2020 by the Navajo Nation, the nation’s largest Native American tribe, and several environmental groups.

-Like other Indigenous communities, the Laguna and Jemez pueblos said in the court filing that waters flowing through their lands are used for domestic and agricultural uses and are essential for cultural and ceremonial practices.
+Like other Indigenous communities, the Laguna and Jemez pueblos said in the court filing that waters flowing through their lands are used for domestic and agricultural purposes and are essential for cultural and ceremonial practices.

+Removing or limiting access to clean water for both rural communities directly threatens to diminish tribal resources and adversely affect cultural practices, the lawsuit stated.

+Both pueblos have small populations with poverty rates surpassing the national average.
+Laguna encompasses nearly 20 square miles (50 square kilometers) just west of Albuquerque.
+Jemez Pueblo covers mountainous and desert regions in northern New Mexico.

 The tribes argue that water holds a special value because of its scarcity in the arid Southwest.
-They describe the gullies, arroyos and seasonal streams inscribed into the desert landscape as “a vein of life” that channels rain or snowmelt to their communities.
+They describe the gullies, arroyos and seasonal streams inscribed into the landscape as “a vein of life” that channels rain or snowmelt to their communities.

 “Any water pollution in and around the pueblos has a disproportionate impact because of the scarcity and preciousness of the resource in the region,” the lawsuit stated.